 Unused packaged bank accounts

-Unused club memberships (eg, golf)
+Unused club memberships (for example, golf)

 Insurance for items you no longer have

-Unwanted charity direct debits
+Unwanted charity Direct Debits

 ALWAYS check you're allowed to cancel before doing so.
 If you're in a contract, cancelling could be a breach, leaving you with penalty fees - see how to cancel if still in contract.
-Now you're ready for your direct debit audit, use these steps to weed 'em out:
+Now you're ready for your Direct Debit audit, use these steps to weed 'em out:

-Step 1: Tackle unwanted standing orders and direct debits
+Step 1: Tackle unwanted standing orders and Direct Debits

 - Online banking.
-Most online accounts have a section which displays all your standing orders and direct debits.
+Most online accounts have a section which displays all your standing orders and Direct Debits.
 If not, you should at least be able to access a year's worth of statements.

 - Branch or phone-based accounts.
-Your account provider should be able to list all the standing orders and direct debits for you.
+Your account provider should be able to list all the standing orders and Direct Debits for you.
 If not, at the very least request a year's worth of statements.

 Yet before you get carried away cancelling everything...